PhilReedData/TEFCluster/README.md

 ## Next steps
 - Further clean the data, manual work, maybe tokenize instead of stem.
 - Identify what the major topics are and which ones used by which applicants.
-- Consider the gold/silver/bronze award (perhaps three visualisations).
+- Consider visualisation for the gold/silver/bronze award.
 - Consider HE/FE and other splits.